jinmmin/beanboat.github.io/_posts/2023-02-20-notes-the-bogleheads-guide-to-investing.md

 ---
 layout: post
-title: "[notes] the Bogleheads' Guide to Investing"
+title: "Notes on \"the Bogleheads' Guide to Investing\""
 date:   2023-02-20
 tags: ["finance", "notes"]
 ---